 - Leaves falling off (coming off without much resistance)

-- Irregular, yellow-brown spots on leaves
+- You see irregular, yellow-brown spots on leaves

 - Leaves have blue/green tinge

-- Dark, copper-coloured patches on leaves
+- There are dark, copper-colored patches on leaves

 - Leaves wither and curl at the tips

-- Irregular rust spots
+- There are irregular rust spots

 If you’re concerned about nutrient deficiencies causing changes in the appearance of your plant, flush the rootzone with 15-20 liters of plain, pH’d water to remove any build-up at the bottom of your growing medium.